 In your biz, you see the same: 20% of what you get comes from 80% of the effort.
 80% of your subscribers probs come from 20% of your freebies.
 80% of your income comes from 20% of your products.

 There are a couple of easy techniques to hack these first 2 P’s:

-- First, learn how much your time is worth, give yourself an entrepreneurial score card of sorts: the most basic way is to write a long list of all the tasks you do, and put $, $$, $$$, or $$$$ beside each task based off how much value it has.
+- Learn how much your time is worth.
+Give yourself an entrepreneurial scorecard of sorts: the most basic way is to write a long list of all the tasks you do, and put $, $$, $$$, or $$$$ beside each task based off how much value it has.
 The $ can either be automated, cut, or outsourced.

 I say “no” a lot ...
 I try to say no to 80% of things that come across my desk as a rule of thumb.